HIKING: JIRISAN NATIONAL PARK

 HOW TO GET TO JIRISAN

-As most of us were based in Goseong, Gyeongsangnam-do, we caught the local bus to Jinju and then another to Sancheong.
+Most of us were based in Goseong, Gyeongsangnam-do, so we just caught the local bus to Jinju and then another to Sancheong.